giraffebob/Elephantine/README.md

 By default, subjectNumber will be an integer, so you should turn it back to a factor(if desired)

 By default, Activity will be a factor.

+# Why do I claim my data is tidy?

+Each of the 180 rows (header row excepted) contains the data for a different subject-activity combination.

+The first two columns of any row are the unique subject-activity combination for that observation.

+Column 1 contains all subject identifiers; column 2 all activity names.

+Columns 3:68 each contain one variable.
+Each entry in a column is the result of applying the same processing to the same kind of measurement.